 The decision in Merck Sharp & Dohme Corp. v Sandoz Pty Ltd [2022] FCAFC 40 confirmed that if a patent claims and discloses more than one pharmaceutical substance per se which are separately listed in the ARTG, an application for a PTE may be filed based on any of the ARTG listings, but the term extension will be always be calculated under section 77 from the earliest of the regulatory approval dates.

-For more information on the requirements for PTE in Australia, please contact Daniel or Catrina.
+For more information on the requirements for PTE in Australia, please contact Daniel McKinley or Catrina Olivera.

 [1] Alphapharm Pty Ltd v H Lundbeck A/S [2014] HCA 42.